Manual cataloguing costs £3–5 an item. There is now an alternative.

 • No new IT infrastructure.
 Runs in a web browser.
 No servers, no software licences, no forced migration.

 • Scales with the collection.
-From 20 items to 200,000 — the same workflow, the same standards.
+From a single box to a county-scale backlog — the same workflow, the same standards, the same review gate.

 • Measurable output.
 Track items catalogued, time saved, backlog cleared, and (after processing) public engagement — clear metrics for board reporting.